 On September 3-8, in a partnership with Mioveni City Hall, the Romanian organization National Federation for Animal Protection (FNPA) organized the first free sterilization campaign at the Mioveni public shelter.
 During this campaign, our collaborator vets sterilized 291 animals, which included 124 dogs from the public shelter and 167 dogs and cats brought in by their human caretakers.
-Mioveni City Hall and SEdC Mioveni (Mioveni Community Services) have embraced our sterilization program by promoting the adoptions of shelter dogs and collaborating to improve conditions for the 400 dogs that are currently living in the shelter.
+Mioveni City Hall and SEdC Mioveni (Mioveni Community Services) have embraced our sterilization program by promoting the adoptions of shelter dogs and collaborating to improve conditions for the 400 dogs who are currently living in the shelter.

 The campaign for sterilization was financially supported by the German organization Helft Handeln, with whom we have been working for several years in support of animals in Romania.
 Helft Handeln has not only been involved financially, but also practically, by transporting animals to the sterilization site in cases where lack of transportation was a barrier.